simple-login/app/README.md

 To run the server, you need a config file.
 Please have a look at [config example](example.env) for an example to create one.
 Some parameters are optional and are commented out by default.
 Some have "dummy" values, fill them up if you want to enable these features (Paddle, AWS, etc).

 Let's put your config file at `~/simplelogin.env`.
-Below is an example that you can use right away, make sure to replace `mydomain.com` by your domain and set `FLASK_SECRET` to a secret string.
+Below is an example that you can use right away, make sure to replace `mydomain.com` by your domain, set `FLASK_SECRET` to a secret string, update 'myuser' and 'mypassword' with your postgress credentials.

 Make sure to update the following variables and replace these values by yours.